Countries with No Annual Property Tax | Real Estate Thailand

 Malaysia is an example of a place that boasts incredibly low rates.
 Low enough to where they may as well not collect taxes at all.
 While you must pay two different annual fees (property assessment and quit rent tax), rates of both are minuscule.

 The exact amount you’ll pay in Malaysia depends on location, type, and size.
 But even large homes aren’t usually subject to more than a few hundred dollars annually.

-To learn more about real estate Thailand and opportunities with no annual property taxes call +66 93 606 0906 today.
+To learn more about real estate in Thailand and opportunities with no annual property tax call +66 93 606 0906 today.